DeByeUSerSYstem/QDots-sizer/README.md

 We recommend to simulate these initial diffractograms using the dedicated software
 <a href="https://debyeusersystem.github.io/">_Debussy_</a>,
 developed in our To.Sca.Lab group @University of Insubria (Italy).

+If, instead, you wish to use the already augmented dataset we have made availble, then open a terminal and type:
+* `cd data_training/`: to go into the _data_training_ folder (a more detailed README can be found here, if you wish);
+* `sh extract_files.sh`: this will extract all the diffractogram, making them ready for the training sctipt to use;
+* `cd ..`: to go back one level, to the main project folder;
+* `python 2_train_aCNN.py`: to train the algorithm.

 ## Attribution